kooshazarei/finalroundai/backend/README.md

 # AI Chat Assistant Backend

-A clean, modular FastAPI backend for an AI chat assistant built with LangGraph and OpenAI.
+A clean, modular FastAPI backend for an AI chat assistant built with OpenAI.

 ## Project Structure